codeballet/kops-dockerized/README.md

 With that image, you do not even have to install aws-cli on your local computer, but everything related to Kops and AWS may be run as Docker containers.

+The below command also bind mounts `-v ~/.kube-container:/root/.kube`, which means that you will have access to the kubectl config file locally at `~/.kube-container/config`

 ## Building and Running the Docker container

 The image may be build with the command: